Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Tests and inspections typically focus on determining whether the items tested meet requirements and quality standards.
 That isn't enough.
 If you have evidence of patterns of undetected issues in earlier work, broaden the testing focus to check for undetected issues.
 If you're unaware of patterns of undetected issues, make some brilliant guesses.

 Your organization probably has a number of projects underway.
 Almost certainly there are some undetected issues.
 What are they?
 Where are they?
-First in this series Go to top Top Next issue: The Perils of Novel Argument Next Issue
+On the Risk of Undetected Issues: I First issue in this series Go to top Top Next issue: The Perils of Novel Argument Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!